stjbizenterp/proxmox-kubernetes-lab/README.md

 - [x] Verified app metrics in Prometheus
 - [x] Created basic Grafana panels for app metrics

+## Current Lab Capabilities

+- Provisioned a three-node Kubernetes cluster on Proxmox
+- Deployed an NGINX application using Helm
+- Exposed the application with NodePort and Ingress
+- Added an NGINX Prometheus exporter sidecar
+- Configured Prometheus scraping with a ServiceMonitor
+- Built Grafana panels for NGINX request and connection metrics
+- Added PrometheusRule alerts for app availability and request rate
+- Validated alert firing and recovery through Prometheus and Alertmanager

 ## Documentation

 - [Proxmox Ubuntu Cloud-Init Template](docs/proxmox-template.md)